Help and support

 Supplier-customer relationships

-In accordance with article 289-V of the French General Tax Code, the supplier must be able to provide a copy of the invoice if requested by the customer.
-If the invoice has been issued or received via a dematerialization platform, the latter must be able to provide the taxpayer with a copy.
-However, it is not necessary to send a copy of every electronic invoice transmitted.
-The taxable person must be able to present a copy of all invoices issued and received on request, particularly from the administration.
+In accordance with article 289-V of the French General Tax Code (CGI), the supplier must be able to provide a copy of the invoice if requested by the customer.
+If the invoice has been issued or received via a dematerialization platform, the latter must also allow access to a copy of the invoice.
+However, it is not mandatory to systematically send a copy of every electronic invoice transmitted.
+What is essential is that every taxable person (supplier or customer) should be able to find and present a copy of invoices issued and received on request, particularly in the event of a tax audit.

 Dematerialization of customer invoices